This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-A right hemispheric stroke happens when blood cannot flow to the right hemisphere (half) of your brain.
+A right hemispheric stroke happens when blood cannot flow to the right hemisphere (side) of your brain.
 A stroke caused by a blood clot is called an ischemic stroke.
 A stroke caused by a burst or torn blood vessel is called a hemorrhagic stroke.
+A stroke is a medical emergency that needs immediate treatment.

 WHILE YOU ARE HERE: